RenyunLi0116/RenyunLi0116.github.io/_pages/about.md

 Fun fact: I had to finish 4 yrs credits requirement of ECE in 2 yrs due to the inevitable mistake of the department.
 Therefore, I earned 100.5 credits during my 3rd year of undergrad.
 This experience cultivated my multitasking abilities and nurtured my profound self-learning skills, which now serve as invaluable assets in pursuing higher education, internships, and research.

 Spare time: Apart from academics, I particularly enjoy outdoor sports such as hiking, kayaking, skiing, and regular workouts.
-My bench press, deadlift, and squat stand at 100kg, 160kg, and 180kg respectively.
+My bench press, deadlift, squat = 100kg, 160kg, 150kg.
 Aerobic exercises provide tranquility, while anaerobic workouts serve as a way to alleviate stress, offering a healthy outlet from academic demands.
 Additionally, my musical journey commenced with the melodies of the piano when I was 9 years old.